 Dating as far back as the 1960’s “Golden Age” of advertising in America, brand mascots have managed to stand the test of time.
 The Utz Girl was first used in 1921, and since taking on an altered look in 1987, continues to line the classic Potato Chip bags.
 Tony The Tiger, a creation of the legendary ad man Leo Burnett, turns 65 this year and is still sticking to his two-word catch phrase.
 And then there’s Mr. Clean, a 59 year old character who gave hope to brand mascots everywhere by starring in one of this year’s funniest Super Bowl spots.

-The most obvious attribute is that brand mascots can be animated in dynamic ways, which is more important now than ever.
+The most obvious attribute of a brand mascot is that they can be animated in dynamic ways.
+This is more important now than ever.
 As animated content becomes more and more prevalent across all digital formats, the maneuverability and humanlike features of brand mascots offer a blank canvas for optimizing user engagement throughout all touch points.
 Landing pages, emails, social posts, banner ads: one gif of a lovable character–doing something as simple as winking–can go a long way.

 A brand mascot’s ability to alter their look based on the medium and the audience can also enhance the marketing.
 A mascot could wear the hat of a local sports team, beef up for out-of-home placements in a national gym franchise, or introduce you to their mom on Mother’s Day, all the while supporting the audience, partnering organizations, and, of course, the brand.
 (Learn more about flexible branding in our essay on the topic).